 - Place sweet potatoes into a food processor.

 - Process sweet potatoes until smooth and pause.
-Add in cacao powder, cinnamon, vanilla, and sea salt.
+Add in cacao powder, vanilla, and sea salt (and the additional coconut cream if desired).
 Process until smooth.

-- Spoon into serving jars and add an additional dusting of cacao powder if desired!
+- Spoon into serving jars and add an additional dusting of cocoa powder if desired!

 Notes